The Art of Personal Chaos: Synopsis

-In Act II: And She Fell into a Gothic Dream, Gaga performs "Perfect Celebrity" inside a sand grave, surrounded by skeletal figures of her dancers and a deceased doppelgänger partially buried in the sand.
+In Act II: And She Fell into a Gothic Dream, Gaga performs "Perfect Celebrity" inside a grave-like setting, surrounded by skeletal figures partially buried in the sand.
 "Disease" follows, during which the skeletons begin to move, revealing themselves as her dancers, while her red alter-ego reappears to confront her before ending with Gaga's strangulation.
-She begins singing "Paparazzi" while emerging from the sand set and walking along the catwalk on crutches, wearing a white lace outfit partly covered by metallic armor and a skullcap, with a long white train that lights up in vivid colors towards the end of the song.
-After a short interlude, she performs "LoveGame", followed by "Alejandro", and closes the act with "The Beast", featuring an electric guitar sequence.
+Walking out of the grave on crutches and with a white fabric train billowing behind her, Gaga emotionally sings a stripped-back version of "Paparazzi".
+In the tour version, her long white train is illuminated with vivid colors towards the end of the song, and is followed by "LoveGame".
+Gaga makes her way to the balcony of the opera-house-inspired set, where she addresses the audience before performing "Alejandro".
+"The Beast" concludes the act in a shortened version during the original show, while the tour version features the song in its entirety, with Gaga playing an electric guitar.